Back to Blog

 If you're ready to change how deviation investigations work at your company, start with an assessment:

 1. Audit your last 50 investigations — How many cited "human error" as root cause?
 How many used structured RCA tools?
 How many had measurable CAPA effectiveness checks?
+2. Measure your backlog age — What percentage of open investigations are >30 days? >60 days? >90 days?
+3. Review your repeat deviation rate — What percentage of this year's deviations are repeats of issues closed in the prior 12 months?

 Because when FDA shows up, they won't care that you were understaffed.
 They'll care whether your investigations were thorough, science-based, and effective.